dharmachand/nifi-testing/README.md

 ![alt text](readme_architecture.png) <br/>
 ![alt text](readme_sequence.png)

-This is for Nifi Flow Unit Testing Framework and Tests
+This is a Nifi Flow Testing Framework built upon NiPyApi, a Python client SDK for Apache NiFi.
+We can run flow tests without writing single line of code, regardless of the complexity of your data flow.
+Framework provides automation to run Nifi, Nifi Registry and all the dependent services in docker containers, deploy flow from Registry, setup test data, run the tests and clean-up the data.

 #### Documentation
 * [NiPyApi - A Python Client SDK for Apache NiFi](https://nipyapi.readthedocs.io/en/latest/index.html)
 ### Developer Guide